NilavroSeal2000/NilavroSeal2000/README.md

 - 👨‍🎓 I'm pursuing Bachelore of Technology in Computer Science
 - 👨‍💻 Exploring new Technology
 - 😍 Interesed in App Development
+- 😊 Reach out to me on linkedin https://www.linkedin.com/in/nilavro-seal-55a155206/
-- 📫 How to reach me: You can send a mail to ' nilavroseal@gmail.com '
+- 📫 How to reach me: You can send mail to nilavroseal@gmail.com